Wat Phra Sing, Chiang Rai: Ubosot

 The ubosot was built in 1890.
 It was thought to be built on the base of a former Lanna-era vihara.
 It shares architectural styles with the ubosots of Wat Ngam Mueang and Wat Phra Kaew, Chiang Rai.
 It was possible that the same architect team designed all the three temples' ubosots.

 Phra Singh Luang (พระสิงห์หลวง) is the main Buddharupa in the ubosot, posing in Maravijaya attitude.
-It is 2.04-metre wide and 2.84-metre high.
+It is 2.04 metres wide and 2.84 metres high.
 At the base is an inscription in Tai Tham script saying "kusalā dhammā akusalā dhammā abayakatā dhammā" which means "Dharma can be divided into three conditions; some are "kushala" (good-doing), some are "akushala" (bad-doing), and some are neither."

 The door panels were decorated by the Chiang Rai-based artist Thawan Duchanee.
 The four animals symbolise the four elements that exist in human body.